 If you know what you’re looking at, everything can be a clue to help you figure out what’s going on.
-It’s how Sherlock Holmes solves his crimes, and it’s how you can break down what’s happening inside your transmission.
+It’s how Sherlock Holmes solves his crimes, and that’s how you can break down what’s happening inside your transmission.

 After reading this guide, you’ll have a better understanding of what you’re looking for and know what to do after you check your transmission fluid.

-5 Common Color Stages of Transmission Fluid
+Color of Transmission Fluid

 - Pink – Coolant Mixed with Fluid